 The Hobby of Collecting Seashells

 But for those of us, who like to walk along the seashore, looking and discovering shells leads us to the hobby of collecting seashells.
-Collecting shells has been an active hobby for amateurs and a vocation for professionals for thousands of years.
+Collecting shells has been an active hobby for amateurs and a vocation for professionals for many years.

 Any age can enjoy this pastime.
 As you collect these beautiful natural wonders, your curiosity will lead you to self-education as to the name of the shell, what organism grows in it, how it is classified and so on.
 You may choose to collect as an individual or you may choose to join clubs and gain new friends who enjoy the same interest.